apohllo/nlp/6-classification.md

 1. Use the FIQA-PL dataset that was used in lab 1 **and** lab lab 2 (so we need the passages, the questions and their relations).
 1. Create a dataset of positive and negative sentence pairs.
-In each pair the first element is a question and the second element is a passage.
-Use the relations to mark the positive pairs (i.e. pairs where the question is answered by the passage).
-Use your own strategy to mark negative pairs (i.e. you can draw the negative examples, but there are better strategies to define the negative examples).
-The number of negative examples should be much larger than the number of positive examples.
+   1. In each pair the first element is a question and the second element is a passagei, i.e. "{question} {separator} {passage}", where `separator` should be a separator taken from the model's tokenizer.
+   2. Use the relations to mark the positive pairs (i.e. pairs where the question is answered by the passage).
+   3. Use your own strategy to mark negative pairs (i.e. you can draw the negative examples, but there are better strategies to define the negative examples).
+The number of negative examples should be larger than the number of positive examples.
 1. The dataset from point 2 should be split into training, evaluation and testing subsets.
 1. Train a text classifier using the Transformers library that distinguishes between the positive and the negative pairs.
 To make the process manageable use models of size `base` and a runtime providing GPU/TPU acceleration.